 Media & Entertainment companies in New York are navigating the intersection of two accelerating trends: the rapid integration of AI tools into content generation, synthetic voices, deepfakes, recommendation algorithms, and automated journalism, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you generate AI voiceovers or use algorithmic content recommendation at scale, the regulatory landscape in New York has concrete implications for how your business must operate today.

-NYC Local Law 144 is already in effect in New York, which means compliance is a current legal requirement — not a future planning exercise.
-The law requires automated hiring tools require annual bias audits. raise act expands to all ai decision-making.
+NYC Local Law 144 — automated employment decision tools is already in effect in New York, which means compliance is a current legal requirement — not a future planning exercise.
+The law requires nyc local law 144 requires annual independent bias audits for automated employment decision tools. separately, the raise act — signed december 2025, effective january 1, 2027 — imposes safety-protocol, incident-reporting, and oversight duties on large frontier-ai developers.
 For media & entertainment businesses specifically, this obligation is especially significant because synthetic media and deepfake laws specifically target this sector — Tennessee's ELVIS Act is the national model for AI voice and likeness protection.
 Businesses found in violation face penalties of $500-$1,500 per violation (LL144).

 Within the media & entertainment sector, AI systems commonly scrutinized by regulators include AI content generators, voice synthesis tools, deepfake creation software, recommendation algorithms, and automated content tagging systems.
 NY regulators have called out synthetic media disclosure and AI-generated voice and likeness consent as areas of elevated concern under NYC Local Law 144.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.